-Findings and Recommendations
+Findings

-1. Fund vault cash agreed to records; transactions were properly documented; and, property control was verified.
+1. Cash on hand agreed to records, transactions were properly documented, and property control was verified.

-During calendar year 2018, four audits were conducted, and the Fund records were accurately reconciled to vault cash on each occasion.
-Replenishments for the year totaled \$111,075.
-The number of transactions reviewed per audit period ranged from 80 to 168.
-For randomly selected items tested, Division personnel pulled the official documentation related to the case.
+During calendar year 2019, six audits were conducted, and the Fund records were accurately reconciled to vault cash on each occasion.
+Replenishments for the year totaled \$197,132.
+The number of transactions per audit period ranged from 82 to 140.
+For selected items tested, Division personnel pulled the official documentation related to the case.
 Auditors reviewed each file to determine that the departmental policies and procedures had been followed.
-In addition, random property reports were selected for testing.
-Auditors visited the PCB to verify that each selected item was on hand and packaged properly.
+Auditors judgmentally selected items from each audit to trace to the PCB and verified a sample of the tested items were on hand and appropriately packaged; there were no exceptions.
 There were no exceptions.

-2. Division officers submitted documentation timely in 93% of cases.
+2. Division officers submitted documentation timely in 94% of cases.

-There were 393 cash advances and informant pays totaling \$196,667 issued during calendar year 2018.
+There were 633 cash advances and informant pays totaling \$338,647 issued during calendar year 2019.
 Unused advances are common and expected.
 Officers make tentative plans for the use of funds, but often return without completing a transaction.
-In 2018, 55% of the funds advanced were returned unused.
+In 2019, 51% of the funds advanced were returned unused.

 Division supervisors have acted to reduce the amount of time unused funds are held by officers.
 Advances with \$1,000 or more unspent require return of unused funds during the shift the funds were obtained.
-During 2018, 10 cash advances were over \$1,000 each, totaling \$23,495.
-These large advances were returned timely.
+During 2019, 29 cash advances were over \$1,000 each, totaling \$58,540.
+No advances were returned late.

-Advances under \$1,000 are more common and have been subjected to ongoing supervisory attention.
+Advances under \$1,000 are more common and are also subjected to ongoing supervisory attention.
 Supervisors enforce Division policies to ensure advanced funds are accounted for, including a 30-day time limit for the return of unused funds and documentation in support of expenses.
-During 2018, unused funds and expense documentation were submitted late for 17 advances and 10 informant pays, representing 7% of such transactions.
-The rate of late returns is up slightly from 2017, which was much improved from previous years.
+During 2019, unused funds and expense documentation were submitted late for 21 advances and 17 informant pays, representing 6% of such transactions.
+The compliance rate for 2019 was similar to the rate achieved in 2017 and 2018.